Mojang/EducationContent/python/lesson7/activity3.md

 //Make the Agent place a block to its left            |Part 2
 //Make the Agent move back                            |Part 2
 //Make the Agent turn right                           |Part 2
-//Make the Agent place a block to its left            |Part 2
-//Make the Agent move forward                         |Part 2
 //End of while loop 3
 //End of while loop 1
 ```